signalshore/signalshore.github.io/content/2019-11-25-Imitation-wont-get-you-there.md

 different types of bicycles each designed for a specific form of the sport does not help either.
-There are mountain bikes, road bikes, hybrids, commuters, gravel bikes, touring bikes, TT bikes etc etc. Now, there are differnt specialized sports that need these specialized bicycle variants, but the point is that for the kind of riding I do, all of the differences do not matter at all.
-So, the bottom line for me is not that these differences are unneccesary, but that they are unneccesary for me.
+There are mountain bikes, road bikes, hybrids, commuters, gravel bikes, touring bikes, TT bikes etc etc. Now, there are different specialized sports that need these specialized bicycle variants, but the point is that for the kind of riding I do, all of the differences do not matter at all.
+So, the bottom line for me is not that these differences are unnecessary, but that they are unnecessary for me.

 The same logic applies to programming and nay sort of exercise that requires some gear.
 If you are just getting started, the kind of gear